-Generate Deeper Insights With Protein Identification on Platinum
+Generate Deeper Insights with Protein Identification on Platinum®

 In this application note, we compare protein sequencing analysis of CDNF using Quantum-Si’s Platinum protein sequencing platform with mass spectrometry.
 The Platinum workflow offers an accessible and convenient solution for protein identification without the need for expensive equipment and expertise allowing researchers to gain deeper proteomic insights and make informed decisions about their protein samples.